Odiabackend099/brutality/SETUP_GUIDE.md

 ### Frontend Conversion Test
 1. Open the site on mobile and desktop
 2. Confirm sticky CTA appears only on mobile and links to Flutterwave Starter
-3. Play hero video (or confirm placeholder loads)
+3. Play hero video (YouTube embed should autoplay muted)
 4. Validate Pricing CTAs and FAQ anchor links

 ### Security Test